Safe Ministry Records

 What happens to the record of people who leave our church or die?

 Consistent with the key requirement to keep all data indefinitely, you should never delete a person’s data.
-People who are no longer part of your church should be archived in your system to remover them from day to day operations, but accessible if needed in the future.
+People who are no longer part of your church should be archived in your system to remove them from day to day operations, but accessible if needed in the future.

 Ancillary Safe Ministry data